edinburgh-napier/set09121/labs/lab7/platformer.md

 -   The skeleton code for lab7
 -   The three libraries we have already written.
 Ecm, LevelLoader, Maths.
 -   A new Library, the "Engine\".
 (Fully complete, no code to edit)
--   My completed CMakeLists.txt - for you to check against
+-   My completed CMakeLists.txt - for you to check against (**Note, this will have lots of extra stuff you don't need!
+Just check and grab extra bits as you need them!**)

 ## The Engine